CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 Safeguarding failure must never increase user risk.

-End of Section 11.

-# Phase 3 — Section 12
-## Challenges, Questions & Validation Roadmap
+## Section 12 - Challenges, Questions & Validation Roadmap

 This section consolidates anticipated questions, critiques, and validation requirements for the MindFirst Engine (M1E).
 These represent the kinds of issues researchers, fairness auditors, practitioners and implementers will raise when evaluating the system.
 The purpose is to make these concerns explicit and define the mechanisms and evaluation pathways that address them.

 ---

-## 12.1 Structural Patterns as Proxy for Demographics
+### 12.1 Structural Patterns as Proxy for Demographics

 **Challenge:**
 Even without demographic data, could structural patterns correlate with protected characteristics and reintroduce bias indirectly?